Maintain Your Hardwood Floor

 Installing a hardwood timber floor is a long term investment.
 This style of flooring is durable and will never go out of style.
-Itís one of the first things people will notice when they step foot into your home and its elegance is timeless as long as you take the necessary steps in ensuring its looked after properly.
+It’s one of the first things people will notice when they step foot into your home and its elegance is timeless as long as you take the necessary steps in ensuring its looked after properly.

 Dirt and grit can lead to excess wear and scratching of a hardwood timber floor.
 Even very fine dirt can cause gradual damage to your hardwood floors.
 We recommend vacuuming or electro-static mop over sweeping as its more thorough and prevents the debris from becoming lodged in between the panels.

-Ordinary floor cleaners could do more harm than good when used on your hardwood.
+Ordinary floor cleaners could do more harm than good when used on your hardwood[,chemical cleaners could damage the coating of the timber].
 Make sure that you use products designed to be used with hardwood, preferably recommended by the manufacturer of the coating.
 Floorboard outlets like Floorboards Online

 Avoid products that use ammonia, petroleum distillates, methylated spirits or kerosene as the damage these products can cause to your hardwoods floors is irreversible.
 Also refrain from household detergents or any form of wax.
-Find a product thatís used for cleaning hardwood floors and stick to it.
+Find a product that’s used for cleaning hardwood floors and stick to it.

-Be Wary When Moving Furniture Iím not just referring to when you want to switch up the feng shui of your living room.
+I’m not just referring to when you want to switch up the feng shui of your living room.
 Even general readjustments by someone on the couch can cause marks on your hardwood floor.
 Always lift furniture and avoid dragging anything across the hardwood.
 Also, consider installing felt protectors to the legs of furniture to minimise scratches from moving furniture.

 don't allow people to tread all over their display floors.
 High heels, cleats and sport shoes can cause dents in a hardwood surface.
 Have guests and residents take their shoes off before they enter the house.
 This is also more hygienic as less external matter will be entering the house via shoes.